zanazakaryaie/fastGaussianBlur/README.md

 # Fast Gaussian Blur
 Gaussian blur is one of the basic building blocks of computer vision algorithms.
-This repo is a step-by-step tutorial that shows how it can be accelerated on Raspberry Pi 3B+ with 32bit OS.
+This repo is a step-by-step tutorial that shows how it can be accelerated.
 The ideas used here can be also used for other convolution operations.

 To better understand the tips, follow the codes in this order:
 1. memory_management